mmosaffa/Visual-Polarization-Measurement-Using-Counterfactual-Image-Generation/README.md

 - Used to generate predictions and interpretability analyses.

 About Counterfactuals.zip:
-- Contains three sets of generated images (smiling, neutral, non-smiling versions of politicians).
+- Contains three sets of generated images (smiling and non-smiling versions of politicians as the main, as well as other visual features such as brightness and frown for the T).
 - Generated externally using https://www.ailabtools.com/.
 - Used in Git_ML_Code.ipynb for counterfactual prediction and robustness checks.